 Yugi's grandpa owns a trading card/game shop and Kaiba is rich.
-The second season has the rule that a loser must hand over their rarest card after they lose, with Joey's (formerly Rex Raptor's) Red Eyes Black Dragon being a significant plot point.
-Joey often uses cards he received from winning, such as Jinzo.
+The Battle City season has the rule that a loser must hand over their rarest card after they lose, with Jonouchi's (formerly Dinosaur Ryuzaki's) Red Eyes Black Dragon being a significant plot point.
+Jonouchi often uses cards he received from winning, such as Jinzo.

 Possibly an Aversion of a Subversion (maybe?).
 Unlike in real life, where serious players usually have 2 or more decks at once for a Collectable Card Game, all the characters in Yu-Gi-Oh! have only 1 deck that they retool constantly.
 That being said, those retoolings might as well count as entirely separate decks unto themselves.

 Mai Kujaku, who switches from Harpies to Amazons from Duelist Kingdom to Battle City, is probably the closest-to-real-life player in that she has an entirely new deck, though she still includes her Harpies.
 Then again, can you blame Kaiba for wanting Blue-Eyes in every deck?

 The Pharaoh does, at one point, buy a booster pack which contains a card seen in later duels.
 While on a date with Anzu.
 Who notes grimly that it's the happiest he'd been thus far.

 Played straight on the part of the evil version of Bakura, who wants to collect all the Millennium Items so he can rule the world (dub) or obtain the power of darkness (Japanese anime and manga).